chroetz/PolyProp/README.md

 File formats:

 - larger data files (`.feather`) are stored in the Feather File Format (Apache Arrow),  https://arrow.apache.org/docs/python/feather.html
-- meta data is stored in `.json` files, https://www.json.org/json-en.html
+- metadata is stored in `.json` files, https://www.json.org/json-en.html
 - results that require less memory are stored in `.csv` files, https://en.wikipedia.org/wiki/Comma-separated_values
-- reporting is done in LaTeX source code (`.tex`) for tables, in PNG image files (`.png`), or in PDFs (`.pdf`) created via tikz https://tikz.dev/
+- reporting is done in LaTeX source code (`.tex`) for tables, in PNG image files (`.png`), or in PDFs (`.pdf`) created via tikz: https://tikz.dev/

 **Note:** This repository only contains the large data files of the first out of 100 repetitions for forecast error trajectories.
-But all meta-data files and evaluations are contained.
+But all metadata files and evaluations are contained.